aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/special-recognition-settings/_index.md

 title: Recognition Quality Special Cases
 type: docs
 description: "This article explains how barcode recognition can be optimized in terms of accuracy and speed in case of various distortions"
-keywords: "Improve Barcode Recognition, Read Barcodes with Gaussian Noise, Read Inverted Barcodes, Read Colored Barcode, Read Distorted QR Code, Read Corrupted Barcodes, Read Industrual DataMatrix, Aspose.BarCode, Read Barcode Java"
+keywords: "Improve Barcode Recognition, Read Barcodes with Gaussian Noise, Read Inverted Barcodes, Read Colored Barcode, Read Distorted QR Code, Read Corrupted Barcodes, Read Industrual DataMatrix, Aspose.BarCode, Read Barcodes in Java"
 weight: 20
-url: /java/recognition-specifics/
+url: /java/advanced-barcode-recognition-features/
 ---
 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can check the quality of Aspose.BarCode recognition and view the results online.{{% /alert %}}

 ## **Overview**

-## **Reading Barcode Images with Gaussian Noise**
+## **Barcode Images with Gaussian Noise**
-Gaussian noise is one of the most frequent distortions that may affect the quality of barcode images.
-The most crucial problems arise in cases when barcode images are monochrome or when the distortion grain is much larger than the minimal barcode element.
-To mitigate such negative effects, it may be useful to apply median filtering methods that are suitable for both 1D and 2D barcodes.
-Although median filtering methods also introduce distortions by eliminating barcode elements together with noise, they still may be succeed in improving readability of key barcode modules.
+Gaussian noise is one of the most common damages that may deteriorate the quality of a source barcode.
+Most of difficulties correspond to the cases when barcode images have the monochrome color scheme or the distortion grain is considerably bigger than the minimal element of a barcode.
+To cope with these effects, median filtering mechanisms suitable for both 1D and 2D symbologies can be applied.
+Median filtering mechanisms also affect image quality due to the possible removal of some barcode elements together with noise; however, they still may be helpful in improving readability of key barcode modules.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}